bimsrinekso/Translator-App/README.md

 ## Acknowledgements
-Give credit here.

 - This project was inspired by GeeksforGeeks
 - This project was based on [this tutorial](https://www.youtube.com/watch?v=i58g-EPG5_s&ab_channel=GeeksforGeeks).
-- Many thanks to Eight Group
+- Many thanks to GeeksforGeeks